 What do you think are the chances of war happening with China?
 1 in 3?
 1 in 2?
 2 in 3?
 Sounds pretty dismal.

 For seven decades China has been saying that Taiwan is a breakaway province.
-That is unfortunate, as is China’s treatment of Muslim minorities and Hong Kong.
-But it’s suicidal to fight or even confront China over this.
+That is unfortunate, as are China’s treatment of Muslim minorities and Hong Kong, and its territorial aggressions.
+But it’s suicidal to fight China over this.
 China is not threatening us directly.
 Nixon agreed to a One China policy (though the wording left some ambiguity).
 There are many bad governments in the world — many of them supported by the U.S. — and the U.S. can’t afford to be world policeman.

 Besides, such wars usually turn out poorly.
 The U.S. got its ass whooped in wars with third world countries Vietnam, Afghanistan, and Iraq, killing millions of people and wasting trillions of dollars.
 The resulting refugee crisis destabilized European politics.
 The U.S. made a similar mess by overthrowing governments in Central America and elsewhere.
 Refugees have been streaming north from Central American and have destabilized American politics as well.